pjtunstall/push-swap/README.md

 You'll find the main package for each of the two programs, `checker` and `push-swap`, in the folders of those names in `cmd`.

-To compile the `push-swap` program, cd into the corresponding directory and run `go build -o push-swap main.go`.
+To compile the `push-swap` program, cd into the corresponding directory and run `go build -o push-swap`.
 To use the program, enter `./push-swap`, followed by a string of integers to sort, separated by spaces.

-To compile the `checker` program, run `go build -o checker main.go`; and, to use it, type `./checker`, followed by a string of integers to sort, piping in the instructions like so:
+To compile the `checker` program, run `go build -o checker`; and, to use it, type `./checker`, followed by a string of integers to sort, piping in the instructions like so:

 ```
 echo -e "rra\npb\nsa\nrra\npa\n" | ./checker "3 2 1 0"